michaelmcdonald/Inspector-bash/README.md

 Question: Will Inspector Gadget change anything on my system?

 **No.** Inspector Gadget is a read only script.
-It won't write to any configuration files, change the status of any daemons, or call your mother to wish her a happy birthday.
-It will give you an overview of your server's hardware and software after it completes.
+It will not write to any configuration files, change the status of any daemons, or call your mother to wish her a happy birthday.
+It will give you an overview of hardware and software on a server after it completes.

 Question: Can I run this script and know what’s going on?